 Nevertheless the bottom line is this, and it is unassailable:

-Argument #2 – History of Drive-Sustaining Penalties Awarded to Opponent
+Argument #2 – History of Drive-Sustaining, Game-Winning, and Red Zone Penalties Awarded to Opponent

-Argument #3 – History of Coaching Discipline versus Referee Discretion Penalties per Play
+Argument #3 – History of Referee Discretionary versus Team Discipline Penalties per Play

-In contrast however, one can glean from the upper panel in the chart to the right, that the Raiders are penalized a full 24% higher than the average NFL team for subjective-call referee discretionary penalties.
+In contrast however, one can glean from the upper panel in Exhibit 3 above, that the Raiders are penalized a full 24% higher than the average NFL team for subjective-call referee discretionary penalties.
 The Raiders are penalized a full 12.8% higher than even the #2 ranked NFL team in this class of penalty – a ridiculous margin of exception, and once again an extreme violation of the Human-S bias detection curve.
 Given that the Raider excess in discretionary penalties falls 3.3 standard deviations above the NFL average, coupled with the fact that their excess in discipline penalties falls 0.5 standard deviations above the average NFL team – then Q.E.D. the excess in overall penalties is due almost exclusively to referee discretion, and not team discipline.